 There is a wide variety of mulch types available, which can be broken down into two large groups: organic and inorganic.

-- Inorganic -Inorganic, or synthetic mulches, include pebbles, crushed rock, plastic or rubber mats or chips.
+- Inorganic -Inorganic, or synthetic mulches, include pebbles, crushed rock, plastic, rubber mats, or chips.

 Organic mulch tends to cost less than synthetic mulch but has to be replaced more frequently due to deterioration.